matthewhefferon/yc-directory-data/README.md

 ![YC Directory Data Screenshot](./public/screenshot.png)

 A modern web application for exploring Y Combinator's portfolio of 5,400+ companies.
-Built with Next.js and powered by the community-maintained yc-oss API.
+Built with Next.js and powered by the community-maintained [yc-oss/api](https://github.com/yc-oss/api).

 ## Features